 We recognize that relocating to a new town for the fellowship is a big consideration and are committed to assisting Fellows with finding safe and comfortable housing.
 Usually, in spring and early summer, local landlords, who are familiar with the program and have had good experiences renting to Fellows, contact us with information on available rental houses and apartments.
 We forward these offerings to the incoming class.
 We are also working with properties around town, including developing a relationship with an apartment complex offering a nine-month lease to accommodate the academic calendar.

-When are the application deadlines?
+When are the application deadlines for the fellowship?

 You should apply based on your citizenship.